 You have to check the work environments that require experienced and trained professionals.

-Nurse practitioners who want to work in a practical environment, they consider more important role such as surgical nurse practitioner.
+Nurse practitioners who want to work in a practical environment, consider more important roles such as surgical nurse practitioners.

 If you are intrigued by this special work field, you have to know some important things before you embark on the journey.